whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 For example, black people and women were both treated abominably in the United States at the start of the 1900s, facing severe discrimination in the workplace, courtroom, and other areas of life.
 After more than a century of "women's liberation" and "black liberation" movements, what is the result?
 Women and black people can now become corrupt politicians, just like they can be selfish rich business owners, corrupt judges and police officers, and well-paid wage slaves.

 Women and black people have essentially been offered a smaller serving of the same bad deal that white men have had since the United States' founding: if you're willing to embrace selfishness and sacrifice your integrity, you too can have a comfortable position in your corrupt society, and even a small chance at getting rich.
 Plenty of women and black people have taken this deal, just like many white men have taken it for centuries.
-Of course, many female and black spiritual leaders had to be corrupted or killed in order to corrupt the liberation movements.**
+In practice, these were movements not to seek liberation, but to increase people's privilege and reduce the abuse they faced.**

 Since the United States remains an unhealthy nation, and _every_ unhealthy nation _always_ has racism and sexism, these troubles persist today.
 When people accept submissive obedience as normal, they will even have low standards for liberation movements.